 Our lunches and dinners consist of a freshly cooked protein, vegetable sides, and, sometimes, a bread roll or some sort of potato dish.
 In addition, a large salad, fruit, and sandwich bar, at lunch and dinner.
 Fresh fruit is always available between meals, and snacks are given in the afternoon and evening.

-Though most of our meals are eaten in family-style in cabin groups, we do have regular special meals, field meals, cookouts, and our world famous “International Food Night”.
+Though most of our meals are eaten family-style in cabin groups, we do have regular special meals, field meals, cookouts, and our world famous “International Food Night”.

 Yes, Camp Lincoln and Camp Lake Hubert are both able to accommodate a wide variety of special dietary needs.
 Just make sure to discuss with our Staff Coordinator and note on camp forms prior to your arrival at camp.